WeNeedMorePhoron/Azure-Peak/docs/design/npc_statpack_tiers.md

 - Goblins: Shit sucks and their weapons and armor are overwhelmingly disastrous.
 - Azurian / Native Bandits (Highwayman, Mount Reavers etc.): Being of native origin means access to better steel weapons but iron armor.
 "Line" or "Medium" should starts with common, late renaissance ish gears i.e. Gambeson and Cuirass and open-faced helmets.
 Full iron coverage can be seen
 - Bogman: Higher quality gears implying direct desertion from the military, full iron gears for all but their light classes should be expected, with occasional steel and high quality (Brigandine) coverage.
 - Sea Raiders: Being of Gronnic origin means steel weapons should be excessively rare and armor should be light.
 No presence of full face coverage helmet or the combination of Open Face + Mask instead of a full helmet, since that doesn't match their technological level.
-Mail or Fabric / Leather should be the primary armor and their thematic Banded Iron.
+Mail or Fabric / Leather should be the primary armor, with their thematic banded iron appearing as helmet and gauntlet pieces.
 - Orcs: Should overwhelmingly have light armor with iron being rare and full coverage in iron being rare, due to primitiveness, with full iron armor recovered for Warlord.
 Should trade INT for more STR / CON / WIL